 To register to a individual training activity, please consult our live interactive webinars.

-Program for the clinical integration of development care with bedside coaching, accredited for 4-8H of CNE.P.I.S.D.© : Educational program on the implementation of developmental care in neonatal units
+Program for the clinical integration of development care practices with bedside coaching, accredited for 4-8H of CNE.P.I.S.D.© : Educational program on the implementation of developmental care in neonatal units

 Training program on the institutional implementation of developmental care in NICU, credited for 4H of CNE.P.T.D.© : Educational program on facilitating the transition home of premature infants